-When user configures the SIP Trunk device with "When using both sRTP and TLS" option, then there is no behaviour change noticed on this SIP Trunk calls.
-The system displays the secure lock icon on the phone only when both sRTP and TLS gets selected as negotiated media and negotiated transport respectively.
+When a user configures a SIP trunk to be secure when using both sRTP and TLS, the secure lock icon displays on the phone only if both sRTP and TLS are selected as the negotiated media and transport.

-When you configure the SIP Trunk device with "When using only sRTP" option, then you will notice a behaviour change.
-SIP Trunk device layer code would not take the device security mode into account when the "When using only sRTP" is utilized.
-This would achieve H.323 parity.
-The system displays the secure lock icon on the phone only when sRTP media is negotiated regardless of what transport protocol (TCP/UDP/TLS) is negotiated, for example:
+When a user configures a SIP trunk to be secure when using only sRTP, the SIP Trunk device layer does not take the device security mode into account, which would achieve H.323 parity.
+The secure lock icon displays on the phone if sRTP media is negotiated, irrespective of whether TCP, UDP, or TLS are negotiated as the transport protocol.